hasindu2008/slow5lib/docs/getting_started.md

 - *header_attribute.c* demonstrates how to fetch a header data attribute from a slow5/blow5 file.
 - *auxiliary_field.c* demonstrates how to fetch a auxiliary field from a slow5/blow5 file.

 - *random_read_pthreads.c* demonstrates how to fetch given read IDs in parallel from a slow5/blow5 file using *pthreads*.
 - *random_read_openmp.c* demonstrates how to fetch given read IDs in parallel from a slow5/blow5 file using openMP.

+Following examples will be added upon request.
+If you are interested, open a GitHub issue rather than spending your time trying to figure out - will try to provide within a day or two.
+- using multiple threads for parsing and decompression when performing sequential reading.
+- accessing header attributes when multiple read groups are present.
+- an efficient input, processing, output pipeline for processing raw signals using slow5lib
+- any other use case.

 You can invoke `examples/build.sh` to compile the example programmes.
 Have a look at the script to see the commands used for compiling and linking.
 If you compiled *slow5lib* with *zstd* support enabled, make sure you append `-lzstd` to the compilation commands.